Museu del Temple Expiatori de La Sagrada Familia

 La Pedrera, meaning the quarry in Catalan, was designed by the Catalan architect Antoni Gaudí and built in the years 1905 to 1907.

 Being one of the most unusual museums in the world, the building appears to be made from liquid where the walls create an illusion as if it is moving like waves.
 It is an example of Gaudi's genius imagination which is the 2nd most visited museum in Barcelona after the Sagrada Familia.

 Originally built as an apartment building, La Pedrera’s tenants were unwilling to hire the rooms as the walls were in irregular shapes and they were obviously concerned that their furniture would not fit.
 Today, La Pedrera stands as one of the most important museums in Barcelona and also houses renaissance drawings and a collection of modern art paintings.

 The Museu Maritim Museum

 The Museu Maritim museum of Barcelona has built up a major group of collections that are illustrative of the Catalan seafaring culture.
 In 1985, the ‘Master Plan for the Reform and Restoration of the Shipyards’ was suggested and initialized and with the expertise of the architects like Esteve and Robert Terrades, the plans the main objective was the comprehensive restoration of the monumental complex.

-Additionally, a major cultural centre in the royal shipyards was created especially to uphold a full range of activities related to the sea and sailing.
-The museum exists within the walls of the Spanish royal dockyards and has increased in size from 4000 square metres to a massive 10000 square metres in the last 50 years.
+Additionally, a major cultural center in the royal shipyards was created especially to uphold a full range of activities related to the sea and sailing.
+The museum exists within the walls of the Spanish royal dockyards and has increased in size from 4000m² to a massive 10000m² in the last 50 years.
 It has now become one of the most important institutions of its kind in Spain and also one of the world’s finest maritime museums.

 The Archaeology Museum of Catalonia (MAC)